 “My involvement is behind the scenes, doing my best to be active here and get my health back.
 It’s taken a pretty full time role for me right now,” she says.
 “Our current system is broken and is not working for a majority of people.”

-Stewart also relies on Ellen Klowden, the blogger and editor for Boop Troop Eugene, who writes summaries of protests, event updates and editorial pieces that cover racism on the Boop Troop blog.
+Stewart also relies on editors for Boop Troop Eugene, who write summaries of protests, event updates and editorial pieces that cover racism on the Boop Troop blog.

 Out in the field, several other streamers usually join Stewart in his live streams or take turns live streaming from other cities.
 Stewart says that Luke Schwelder and Jazmine Delilah often come with him, stationed at opposite ends of the crowd with walkie talkies.